Modern i18n DX in TanStack Start with Paraglide JS

 npm run dev

 With our project ready, we can now add Paraglide.
-We’ll set it up with English (en) and German (de) as our languages:
+We’ll set it up with English (en) and German (de) as our languages.

 npx @inlang/paraglide-js@latest init

-import { defineConfig } from "@tanstack/start/config";
+import { defineConfig } from 'vite'

-import tsConfigPaths from "vite-tsconfig-paths";
+import viteReact from '@vitejs/plugin-react'

-import { paraglide } from "@inlang/paraglide-vite";
+import { paraglideVitePlugin } from '@inlang/paraglide-js'

 export default defineConfig({